Severe storms expected Tuesday in the DMV

 Tuesday is a day that you want to constantly monitor the weather.
 Strong to severe storms are possible Tuesday afternoon in D.C., Maryland, Virginia and West Virginia.

-The main threats include: damaging wind, hail and isolated tornadoes.
-The key timing is 1 p.m. until 11 p.m.
+The main threats include: damaging winds, hail and isolated tornadoes.
+The key timing is 1 p.m. until 7 p.m.
 It will not storm that entire time, but storms are possible anytime within that time frame.
+Storms will come in several waves, and in particular during the afternoon through early evening, storms could turn severe.
+It also possible the atmosphere does not destabilize in time for the second wave of storms.
+That would keep the severe weather south of DC into the Northern Neck of VA and southern MD.

 TIMELINE:

+11 a.m. - 1 p.m.: Mostly cloudy with a few shower/storms forming northwest of DC

-1 p.m. - 5 p.m.: Scattered storms begin to develop.
+2 p.m. - 5 p.m.: Scattered downpours and thunderstorms.
+Some turn strong/severe.
 Storms may contain heavy rain, gusty winds, hail and isolated tornadoes.

-6 p.m. - 11 p.m.: Showers and storms.
+6 p.m. - 11 p.m.: Clusters of showers and storms continue, some of which could be heavy/strong.
 Storms may contain heavy rain and gusty winds.
 Hail and an isolated tornado possible.

 RELATED: How to customize the stories and alerts you get from WUSA9